hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-16-Boolean‐valued semantics.md

 To show that this is a full-blooded BVM, we need to verify $(1)-(4)$.
 Let's verify that $$\| x = x \| = 1$$.
 The remainder of the axioms have similar proofs.
 We prove by induction. $$ \| x \subset x \| = \bigvee\_{z \in \mathcal{D}(x)}x(z) \Rightarrow \|z \in x \|$$.
 But by induction for all $z \in \mathcal{D}(x)$, $x(z) = \| z = z\| \land x(z) \leq \|z \in x \|. \square$$

 Not only is $V^{\mathbb{B}}$ a BVM, but it models ZFC out of the box!
 This fact is a significant step towards being able to build interesting models of ZFC.
-The proof is a good exercise in understanding both the axioms of ZFC and the construction of $V^{\mathbb{B}}$, and is relegated to a later post.
+The proof is a good exercise in understanding both the axioms of ZFC and the construction of $V^{\mathbb{B}}$, and is postponed to a later post.